 Findings will be communicated to inspectors via internal briefings and the industry via press articles, web pages and through the Waste Industry Safety and Health (WISH) forum.

 Health and Safety

 Inspecting household collection activities has potential to expose HSE staff to health and safety risks.
-Inspectors should refer to HSE’s internal guidance for visiting staff.
+Inspectors should refer to HSE’s guidance for visiting staff on the intranet.

 There are particular risks due to vehicle movements.
 Inspectors must wear high visibility clothing and appropriate footwear at all times and should ensure drivers and operators are aware of their presence.